OSC/ood-documentation/docs/_sources/installation/install-apps.rst.txt

 Shell App
 ---------

-The `Shell App <https://github.com/OSC/ood-shell>`_ is a Node.js app providing a web-based terminal.
+The :ref:`shell` is a Node.js app providing a web-based terminal.

 #.
 Start in the build directory for system web applications: